aandiron/mentalho/content/How-to-Make-a-Whore.md

 rough-first-draft_mentalho.md
-Last modified: Sat Aug 28, 2021  01:44AM
+Last modified: Mon Aug 30, 2021  02:57PM

 # How to Make a Whore

-"Excuse me you two, it's time for me to spend a moment in the WC." my old friend Holly said, rising from the table with its white tablecloth crumb-covered and splatter-painted with the minuscule remains of the meal we had just enjoyed.
+"Excuse me you two, it's time for me to spend a moment in the WC."
+My old friend Holly said, rising from the table with its white tablecloth crumb-covered and splatter-painted with the minuscule remains of the meal we had just enjoyed.